Pregnancy & Childbirth

 Although pregnancy is the same for people worldwide, their safety varies greatly depending on where they live and the type of medical care they receive, if any.

-Sepsis is an illness that can develop during pregnancy, as well as after delivery.
-Sepsis that occurs during pregnancy is called maternal sepsis.
-If it develops within six weeks of delivery, it is called postpartum sepsis or puerperal sepsis.
-Sepsis, which was often called blood poisoning, is the body’s life-threatening inflammatory response to infection.
+According to the World Health Organization, maternal sepsis refers to sepsis that results “from infection during pregnancy, childbirth, post-abortion, or the postpartum period.”
+Sepsis, which was often called blood poisoning, is the body’s overwhelming and life-threatening response to infection.
 Like strokes or heart attacks, sepsis is a medical emergency that requires rapid diagnosis and treatment.
 Sepsis kills and disables millions, more than breast cancer, lung cancer, and stroke combined.

 Sepsis and septic shock can result from an infection anywhere in the body, such as pneumonia, influenza, or urinary tract infections.
 Worldwide, one-third of people who develop sepsis die.
 Many who do survive are left with life-changing effects, such as post-traumatic stress disorder (PTSD), chronic pain and fatigue, organ dysfunction (organs don’t work properly), and/or amputations.